Ages 16 and up, picture ID and proof of residency are required.

-Section 1: All library patrons are expected to respect the following policies while on library premises.
-Library premises are defined as the building and land, which surrounds it.
+Section 1: All library patrons are expected to respect the following policies while on library property.
 Any staff member may ask a library patron to comply with these policies.

-- Violent, disruptive, lewd or disorderly conduct is not permitted on library premises.
+- Violent, lewd, or disorderly conduct is not permitted on library property.

 - There shall be no food or drink in areas where electronic equipment is in use.

-- No smoking is permitted in the building.
+- No smoking or alcohol is permitted on library property.

-- Personal-aid animals are the only animals permitted in the building.
-These animals must be in the control of the owner at all times.
-Exceptions to this rule are at the discretion of the Director.
+- Service animals are the only animals permitted in the building.
+Service animals must be in control of the owner at all times.
+Exceptions to this rule are made at the discretion of the Director.
+See appendix 2.

 - Children in the library for any extended period of time are to be accompanied by an adult.
 The library assumes no responsibility for supervision or protection of children.